anthony0br/DocumentService/docs/tutorial.md

 **Use cache where you can:** Minimise methods that call DataStore APIs, such as `Read` and `Update`, in favour of `GetCache` and `SetCache`.
 This improves performance and reduces the chance of hitting limits.

+**Don't change your migrations:** You should never delete a migration.
+You should not change migrations once they are live (unless you really have to, but you should never change their effect).

 ## Editing Player Data